Ethanol: Fermentation

 Ethanol in alcoholic beverages and fuel is produced by fermentation.
-Certain species of yeast (e.g., Saccharomyces cerevisiae) metabolize sugar, producing ethanol and carbon dioxide.
+Certain species of yeast (e.g., Saccharomyces cerevisiae) metabolize sugar (namely polysaccharides), producing ethanol and carbon dioxide.
 The chemical equations below summarize the conversion:

 Fermentation is the process of culturing yeast under favorable thermal conditions to produce alcohol.
 This process is carried out at around 35–40 C. Toxicity of ethanol to yeast limits the ethanol concentration obtainable by brewing; higher concentrations, therefore, are obtained by fortification or distillation.
 The most ethanol-tolerant yeast strains can survive up to approximately 18% ethanol by volume.

 To produce ethanol from starchy materials such as cereals, the starch must first be converted into sugars.
 In brewing beer, this has traditionally been accomplished by allowing the grain to germinate, or malt, which produces the enzyme amylase.
 When the malted grain is mashed, the amylase converts the remaining starches into sugars.

-Cellulose

 Sugars for ethanol fermentation can be obtained from cellulose.
 Deployment of this technology could turn a number of cellulose-containing agricultural by-products, such as corncobs, straw, and sawdust, into renewable energy resources.
 Other agricultural residues such as sugarcane bagasse and energy crops such as switchgrass may also be fermentable sugar sources.